dmbarbour/wikilon/docs/ABC_Minimalist.md

         {#class}        empty variant record
         {?class}        match variant record

 Record operations are linear.
-It is invalid to read a field that has not been written, and invalid to write a field twice, but reading removes the field from the record thus update may be expressed as a read-write action.
-Use of these field operations on anything other than a record (anonymous or variant) is an error.
-Variant records are subject to lightweight pattern matching.
+It is invalid to read a field that is not in the record, it is invalid to write a field that is already in the record, and reading removes a field from a record.
+Update may be expressed as a read-write action.

+Use of field operations on anything other than an anonymous or variant record is an error.
 Matching against anything that is not specifically a variant record is an error.

-Records may be copied or dropped (ops `c` and `d`) if and only if those operations are permitted for every individual member.
-Records are not usable as functions, i.e. use of `a` or `b` with a record as the top stack argument is an error.
+Records may be copied or dropped (ops `c` and `d`) if and only if those operations are permitted for every contained member.
+Records are not usable as functions, i.e. use of `a` or `b` with a record as the primary argument is an error.

-*Note:* ABC offers no features to reflectively enumerate fields or test existence of a field in ABC's primitive records.
-The client is expected to know the types being received, or at least the options for variants.
-Restricting how much can be observed about a record simplifies static typing, e.g. with row and variant polymorphism.
+*Note:* See metaprogramming idioms for construction of types from data.

 ## Ideas and Idioms